simpleiot/simpleiot/docs/ref/serial.md

 The point type `nodeType` is used to create new nodes and to send the node type on connection.

-All packets are ack'd by an empty packet with the same sequenced number and subject set to 'ack'.
+All packets are ack'd (in both directions) by an empty packet with the same sequence number and subject set to 'ack'.
 If an ack is not received in X amount of time, the packet is retried up to 3 times, and then the other device is considered "offline".

 ### Encoding